jhallen/pic-macros/README.md

 Borrow is inverted (0 - 1 give a clear carry).

-### Code banks
+### Code pages

-There are two code page sizes to worry about: 256 bytes for adding to PC for table lookup.
-2K bytes for jmp (goto).
-Can use farjmp for jumps out of current page.
+There are two code page sizes to worry about: 256 bytes for adding to PC for table lookup and 2K bytes for jmp (GOTO).
 PCLATH supplies the upper bits so that the entire memory map can be reached with goto.

-MPASM has "pagesel" to help deal with this.
-I provide farjmp and farjsr.
+MPASM has "pagesel" pseudo-op to help deal with this.
+I provide farjmp and farjsr, which use pagesel.

-Code assumes PCLATH is correct, so if you set it for a farjsr and then return, it needs to be restored to its original value.
-The farjsr macro does this for you.
-Rts (return) does not- it just restores the PC, not PCLATH.
+We adhere to the convention that PCLATH holds the current 2KB page by default.
+This way, we can CALL subroutines in the current page without having to modify PCLATH.

+Thus when calling a subroutine in a different page, use the farjsr macro.
+It sets up PCLATH for the target bank, calls the subroutine, then restores PCLATH back to the current bank.
+Note that the RETURN and RETLW instructions do not modify PCLATH.

 [PIC16F720 has only a single 2K page, so no need to worry about farjsr..]

+[PIC10F200 does not have RETURN, only RETLW]

 With MPASM, correct sequence is: